TiwiFlix/tiwiflix-docs/src/pages/wallets-and-transactions/index.md

 ---

-Discover the steps to set up a cryptocurrency wallet compatible with the TIWIFLIX.
+Discover the steps to set up a cryptocurrency wallet compatible with the TiwiFLix.
 Ensure a secure and efficient wallet

 ### Managing Wallet Funds